mushroomhostage/Chestpack/README.md

 Disable along with autoEquip if you want the pack to (less realistically) behave as a normal item so you can carry multiple packs.

+equipSlot: Player inventory slot to wear the chestpack on if autoEquip enabled.
+3 = helmet, 2 = chestplate, 1 = leggings, 0 = boots.

 maxSlots: Number of slots to show with /chestpack command.

 packTypes: A list of the packs to allow crafting for.
 Each item has several fields: